The Tanya Neiman Pro Bono Professional of the Year Award

 The award is presented to a Pro Bono Professional who has demonstrated a steadfast commitment to civil pro bono services delivery, given exceptional service and achieved outstanding results.
 Persons working in the smallest rural program to the largest urban program are equally eligible for this award.

-The nominee must be a NAPBPRO member for at least two years and have been with his/her program for at least two years.
+To be eligible for this award, the nominee must be a NAPBPRO member for at least one year.
 Persons who are currently on the Executive Committee or are seeking a seat on the Executive Committee are not eligible for nomination during that year.
+The nominator need not be a NAPBPRO member.

 The William Reece Smith Jr. Special Services to Pro Bono Award